ronitgav/python_projects/README.md

 20) user_guessing_game.py
     This program allows you to enter a number and then allows the computer to play the high low game until the computer gets
     it right

+21) maximum_of_3.py
+    Takes 3 numbers as inputs and prints out maximum of the three numbers